Chapter 7 : I like my life.

 My face flushes slightly as it presses against his chest, but I definitely don’t get nervous or make sure to breathe in the smell of his dreamy cologne that I always loved so much.
 Nope.
 He’s not good looking at all and I totally didn’t daydream about this moment every day during seventh year.

-“Wait,” Louis yells over the music as Parker sadly lets go of me, “you two know each other?”
+“Wait,” Louis yells over the music as Parker (sadly) releases me, “you two know each other?”

 “Mate, we were in the same year at school.
 How wouldn’t we know each other?”